Localism (politics): Localism and populism

 Wayne Yeung questions the assumption that localism is a sub-school of European-American populism.
 Yeung raised an example in which localism is a cultural or civic value rather than a value that supports ethnic understanding in Hong Kong identity politics.

-Jane Wills argued that an increasing numbers of populist politicians are endorsing localism as a framework for public policy.
+Jane Wills argued that an increasing number of populist politicians are endorsing localism as a framework for public policy.
 She defined populism as a form of politics that involves people speaking in a register that is authentic to the experiences and needs of those people.
 In other words, most likely Populist Party policies would contradict parties that support the elites.
 She also used the term "anti-politics" to describe localist politicians because they stand against mainstream politics.
-She used the United Kingdom Independence Party (UKIP) as an example of a party adopting localism into their policies.
+She used the UK Independence Party (UKIP) as an example of a party adopting localism into their policies.
 Mainstream politicians from the Conservative, Labour and Liberal Democrat parties were threatened by the rise of UKIP.